top of page

 The Witches

 THE WITCHES are Ledah Finck on violin/viola and vocals and Louna Dekker-Vargas on flutes and vocals.
 We are an experimental duo that transcends the limitations of two treble instruments through a blend of free improvisation, arrangements of everything from Telemann to Stockhausen to Paul Motian, and works we commission from living composers.
 Our performances might be unified by a theme, such as our 2019 "Visions of Pythia" which explored the mystic othering of women throughout the ages through the eyes of an ancient Greek oracle, or our 2016 set of commissions called Behind the Curtaincelebrating womens' roles as patrons of the arts.
 Or they might be an improvised dialogue with and reactions to a sonic or physical environment.
 Our SoundCloud page contains a wide index of improvised music.
-We are currently accepting proposals from visual artists who might be interested in collaborating on a multimedia video or installation involving these recordings.

 witches back to back smiling.JPG